 Acute Pain Medicine Fellowship

-1. By the end of your fellowship year here at the University of Florida, you should have the following skills:
+By the end of your fellowship year, you should have the following skills:

 Each year, our faculty have been invited to speak and give workshops at local, state, national, and international meetings and Fellows are given the opportunity to travel with our faculty participants.
 In addition, Andrè Boezaart returns to his native homeland in South Africa annually and offers our fellows the opportunity (as part of their fellowship) to have an observership (and to teach) in South Africa.
 These are amazing opportunities and have been very popular with past fellows.